Party Bus Rentals in Grand Rapids

 Get Your Grand Rapids Party Bus Price Online

 Grand Rapids party bus rental prices come down to three numbers: your headcount, your hours, and your date.
 A 20-passenger minibus booked for a four-hour brewery run prices differently than a 50-passenger party bus booked for a full ArtPrize weekend downtown.
-Standard Sprinter vans and limousines price lowest per hour; full-size charter buses price highest but split down to just a few dollars a head once you're moving 40 or more guests to LMCU Ballpark or a wedding out at Meijer Gardens.
+Standard Sprinter vans and limousines typically price lower per hour; full-size charter buses can spread the trip across a larger group headed to LMCU Ballpark or a wedding at Meijer Gardens.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |